 Hypertension: It usually happens due to excessive intake of fluids or salt.
 It can get severe and lead to heart problems or strokes.

-Problems in bones: Overproduction of parathyroid hormone is observed due to kidney failure.
+Bone problems: Overproduction of parathyroid hormone is observed due to kidney failure.
 This leads to the release of calcium from your bones.
 Dialysis can increase the severity of this condition.

 Overload of fluid: People undergoing dialysis are recommended to consume a specific amount of fluid.
 Consuming fluids in excessive quantities can cause fatal conditions such as fluid accumulation in the lungs.